GritCorp/resource/README.md

     2- Video Map template file 1920x1080
     (This is a PNG file to be used as reference for the UV Mapped media surfaces)

-All assets share the same [CC-BY-SA-4.0](https://github.com/GritCorp/resource/blob/main/CC-BY-SA-4.0) license.
+All assets share the same [CC-BY-SA-4.0](https://github.com/GritCorp/resource/blob/main/CC-BY-SA-4.0) license with the following credits :

 Author - Gritcorp
 Title - The Resource
 [Project website : ZYA.IS](https://zya.is)
 [Project on GITHUB](https://github.com/GritCorp/resource)